pyca/pyopenssl/CONTRIBUTING.rst

 When introducing new functionality, please remember to write documentation.

-- New functions and methods should have a docstring describing what they do, what parameters they takes, what types those parameters are, and what they return.
+- New functions and methods should have a docstring describing what they do, what parameters they takes, and what they return.
+They should also come with `type hints`_.

   .. code-block:: python

-     def dump_publickey(type, pkey):
+     def dump_publickey(type: int, pkey: PKey) -> bytes:
          """
          Dump a public key to a buffer.

          :param type: The file type (one of :data:`FILETYPE_PEM` or :data:`FILETYPE_ASN1`).
-         :param PKey pkey: The PKey to dump.
+         :param pkey: The PKey to dump.

          :return: The buffer with the dumped key in it.
-         :rtype: bytes
          """